jobrien1726/Surfs-UP/README.md

 The results of the final query were then plotted as a histogram with 12 bins using a combination of the DataFrame plot function and Matplotlib.

 ![](Images/tobs_hist.png)

+## Climate App

+Once the initial analysis was complete, a Flask application was developed, including various different routes that convey the results learned through the previous queries.